javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 No problem.
 It can create its own `Symbol("id")`.
 There will be no conflict, because symbols are always different, even if they have the same name.

-Please note that in the same case if we used a string `"id"` instead of a symbol here, then there would be a conflict:
+Please note if we used a string `"id"` instead of a symbol for the same purpose, then there could be a conflict:

 ```js run
 let user = { name: "John" };